Security-Onion-Solutions/securityonion-docs/osquery.rst

 To deploy an osquery agent to an endpoint, go to the :ref:`soc` Downloads page and download the proper osquery agent for the operating system of that endpoint.
 Use :ref:`so-allow` to allow the osquery agent to connect to port ``8090`` on the manager.
 Then install the osquery agent and it should check into the manager and start showing up in :ref:`fleet`.

-To regenerate packages, run the following (it will take up to 5 minutes to rebuild the packages):
+To regenerate packages, run the following on the Manager (it will take up to 5 minutes to rebuild the packages):
- ``salt-call state.apply fleet.event_gen-packages``
+ ``sudo salt-call state.apply fleet.event_gen-packages``

 Hunt or Kibana
 --------------